SpringsFern/FileStreamBot/README.md

 `SESSION_NAME` : Name for the Database created on your MongoDB.
 Defaults to `F2LxBot`

-`BANNED_CHANNELS` : Put IDs of Banned Channels where bot will not work.
-You can add multiple IDs & separate with <kbd>Space</kbd>.
+`ALLOWED_USERS`: The user Telegram IDs of users to which the bot only reply to.
+> **Note**
+> Leave this field empty and anyone will be able to use your bot instance.
+> You may also add multiple users by adding the IDs separated by comma (,)

 `KEEP_ALIVE` : If you want to make the server ping itself every